- Laying the Groundwork for Adventism: The “Millerites” and the Second Coming

 The first Adventist missionary was J.N.
 Andrews.
 He was selected to go to England and Switzerland in 1874 to assist Adventist church leaders there.
 He eventually established the Adventist printing press in Basel, Switzerland.

 Ellen White also traveled to Switzerland, as well as South Africa, South America, the South Pacific, and Australia.
 The Advent Message spread rapidly as missionaries worked closely with publishing houses and gathered teams to canvas different areas and distribute literature.
 Several of these areas began writing to the General Conference to request more missionaries!

-With a rich history of dedicated Bible study and a focus on applying biblical principles to daily life, Adventists remain an active, diverse, dedicated group of people around the world who cling to Jesus as their only hope and eagerly await His Second Coming.
+With a rich history of dedicated Bible study and a commitment to applying biblical principles to daily life, Adventists remain an active, dedicated global faith community.
+Together they cling to Jesus as their only hope and eagerly await His Second Coming.